Most-rented small hatch at TIV: five doors, 391-litre boot, handles the Vrmac tunnel run without complaint.

 Space and load

-The 391-litre boot is a genuine class best and the square shape matters as much as the number.
-Two medium hard-shell cases plus a pair of cabin bags load straight off the airport trolley with no rearranging.
-Fold the rear bench and a week of beach kit for Plavi Horizonti — parasol, loungers, cool-bag, snorkels — travels without the back seats getting buried.
-It will not take a family-of-four-with-pram load the way the 308 does, but for two arrivals plus occasional rear passengers it handles most realistic Tivat Airport packing lists comfortably.
+The 391-litre boot is a class best, and the square shape matters as much as the number when you are loading off a Tivat baggage trolley in the kerbside handover lane.
+Two medium hard-shell cases plus a pair of cabin bags slide in without rearranging.
+Fold the rear bench and a week of Lustica beach kit, parasol, fold-out chairs, snorkels, cool-bag, makes the eight-kilometre drive south to Plavi Horizonti without the rear seats getting buried.
+It is not a four-up family rig, but for two passengers off a single flight it covers most realistic TIV packing lists.

 Best journeys from TIV